Start a Florida Corporation

 Designate your registered agent.
 Every Florida corporation is required to have a registered agent — a designated person or entity that receives official correspondence, primarily service of process and some notices from the Department of State.
 To serve in this role, the agent must have a physical address in Florida and be available during normal business hours.

-While it’s possible to act as your own registered agent, many corporations opt for a professional registered agent service like ours.
+While it’s possible to act as your own registered agent (for more information please see our Can I be my own registered agent page), many corporations opt for a professional registered agent service like ours.
 These services help ensure the timely receipt and handling of important documents, provide an added layer of privacy for the business owner (you won’t be served with a lawsuit in front of clients, partners, or employees), and offer peace of mind knowing that you’re operating a compliant business.

 Step 3: File the Florida Articles of Incorporation

 Be aware that there are filing fees associated with this process — it typically costs a total of $70 ($35 for the Articles and $35 for your registered agent designation).
-While the process is relatively straightforward, it’s essential to ensure accuracy in this step.
+It’s essential to ensure accuracy in this step.
 Any errors or omissions can lead to delays or potential legal issues down the road.
+Read more on Articles of Incorporation definition.

 Step 4: Hold the first meeting and choose directors for your Florida corporation